xavierlacot/joli.js/README.markdown

     joli.models.initialize();

-Would you like the "id" to get autoincremented, just add the informations "PRIMARY KEY AUTOINCREMENT" to the column definition :
+Would you like the "id" to get auto-incremented, just add the informations "PRIMARY KEY AUTOINCREMENT" to the column definition :

     var city = new joli.model({
       table:    'city',